jmar5439/oracle12c-vagrant/README.md

 ## Connect to Database

+    $ su - oracle
+    $ sqlplus / as sysdba

   Default password for sys, system is vagrant - Port 1521 - service cdb12c (for container), pdb (for pluggable database)

 ## Verifying Patch was Installed